Interfacing picosecond and nanosecond quantum light pulses

-Single photons are perfect candidates for transmitting quantum information between different quantum systems \cite{Gisin2007,Simon2017}.
-The timescales of such quantum light pulses can vary significantly depending on the platform employed.
-Single-photon pulse duration is linked to its spectral bandwidth via the time-bandwidth product, which places a lower limit on the spectral bandwidth required to support a pulse of a given duration, via the time-bandwidth product.
-Two classes of QI-processing platforms can be distinguished when taking the timescale as a criterion.
-The first one comprises ultrafast systems, where the employed photon durations are on the order of single picoseconds, corresponding to hundreds of GHz of spectral bandwidths \cite{Weiner2011}.
+The first class comprises ultrafast systems, where the employed photon durations are on the order of single picoseconds, corresponding to hundreds of GHz of spectral bandwidths \cite{Weiner2011}.
 They are based mostly on optical nonlinearities such as three- or four-wave mixing, with the particular example of widely used spontaneous parametric down-conversion (SPDC) photon-pair sources and nonlinear optical gating \cite{Mosley2008, MacLean2018}.
 Additionally, they can be implemented with a high repetition rate.
-Thanks to similar spectral bandwidths used in the classical telecommunication, they are also compatible with already existing high-speed telecom fibre networks.
+Thanks to similar spectral bandwidths used in the classical telecommunication, they are also compatible with the already existing high-speed telecom fibre networks~\cite{Essiambre2010}.

 The latter class incorporates slower systems with nanosecond-long pulses and MHz up to single GHz-wide spectra.
 It primarily includes matter-based systems, such as single atoms \cite{Saffman2010, Reiserer2014} or their ensembles \cite{Lvovsky2009, Jensen2011, Blatt2012}.
-It also incorporates colour-centres in diamond, solid-state QI processing platforms \cite{Aharonovich2016,LagoRivera2021} and optomechanics \cite{Wallucks2020}.
+It also incorporates colour-centres in diamond \cite{Doherty2013}, solid-state QI processing platforms \cite{Aharonovich2016,LagoRivera2021} and optomechanics \cite{Wallucks2020}.
 Such systems provide quantum memories with long storage time \cite{Duan2001,Wang2017,Kaczmarek2018} and single-photon nonlinearities \cite{Fushman2008,Tiarks2016} required to perform optical QI processing, however they are inherently slow.
 For example, a system with $10$~MHz spectral bandwidth is fundamentally limited to operate at most at $100$~ns repetition rate.

-Large-scale QI processing is envisioned to take advantage of all the mentioned systems, creating a hybrid quantum network or a quantum Internet \cite{Kimble2008,Wehner2018}.
+Large-scale QI processing is envisioned to take advantage of system from both classes, creating a hybrid quantum network or a quantum Internet \cite{Kimble2008,Wehner2018}.
 A challenge arises to connect the two classes of quantum systems efficiently, to combine the QI processing capabilities of the slow systems with the photon generation and efficient communication capabilities, as well as the speed of the fast systems.